OlenaOKushnir/selene_docs/source/elements.md

 [ [src] ](https://github.com/yashaka/selene/blob/master/selene/elements.py)

-The ```s``` method returns a" proxy-element ".
+The ```s``` method returns a "proxy-element".
 I.e an actual "version" of the real element from the page will be received at the moment when we will perform some action or condition check with SeleneElement.
 This allows you to work with the PageObject template, save elements in the PageObject field before the page is opened.
 And of course, the use of proxy elements greatly simplifies the testing of dynamic web applications.

 e.g.: